kptdev/kpt/site/reference/cli/alpha/rpkg/reject/README.md

 linkTitle: "reject"
 type: docs
 description: >
-  Reject a proposal to publish a package revision.
+  Reject a proposal to publish or delete a package revision.
 ---

 <!--mdtogo:Short
-    Reject a proposal to publish a package revision.
+    Reject a proposal to publish or delete a package revision.
 -->

-`reject` closes a proposal for publishing a package revision.
+`reject` closes a proposal for publishing or deleting a package revision.

 ### Synopsis